 Every commit, every line of proprietary code stays on your infrastructure.
 No data processing agreements, no third-party terms of service on your source code.

 Gitea is the lightest and most practical self-hosted Git hosting solution available.
 Written in Go, a single binary powers the entire service — repositories, issue tracker, pull requests, code review, CI/CD (Gitea Actions, GitHub Actions compatible), package registry, and wiki.
-A 15-person dev team on GitHub Teams pays $4/user/mo — that is $720/year for repository hosting.
-The same team runs Gitea on a VPS from €9.99/mo ($120/year), saving $600/year while keeping all their code on infrastructure they control.
-Migration from GitHub, GitLab, or Bitbucket is one click from the admin panel.
+Keep your code on infrastructure you control, with no per-seat fees and no vendor lock-in.
+Migration from other Git hosting providers is one click from the admin panel.

 Take control of your dedicated server (settings, data ...) without any limits in apps usage.